 - Volcan Acatenango Hike: What to Know + Insider Tips

 - Unforgettable Things to Do in Guatemala

 - Top Things to Do in Lake Atitlan, Guatemala

 - Ultimate Guide to Semuc Champey: Best Tips & Where to Stay

 We want to hear from you!

-Are you going to Antigua?
-What do you want to do in Antigua?
+Which of these things to do in Antigua, Guatemala is going straight to the top of your bucket list?
 If you have been there, what were some of your favorite things?
 Let us know in the comments below.